Information Technology Services (ITS)

 Qualtrics Survey Tool.
 Qualtrics, a generalized survey service, permits the creation of survey instruments, distribution of the surveys, data storage, and analysis.
 Qualtrics is user-friendly and able to handle complex designs.
 Students using Qualtrics are limited to 1000 responses per survey.

 Resnet.
 The campus Residence Hall Network, or Resnet, provides high-speed Internet access for students living in on-campus residence halls and across the campus wireless system.
 The service connects to the campus network as well as the Internet.
 Access instructions for Resnet are given on the website.

 University Blog Service.
 The University Blog Service, which uses the WordPress platform, is available for use by all students, faculty, and staff.
 Blogs can be created by, and are available for, individuals, groups, projects, or departments.

 UTBox.
 UTBox cloud storage is a campus-wide file sharing service for business and academic purposes.
-It offers 2 Terabytes of storage capacity for faculty and staff (150 Gigabytes for students ), a secure way for sharing files across campus, and easy synching between a desktop, laptop, smartphone, and tablet device.
+It offers unlimited storage for students, faculty, and staff, a secure way for sharing files across campus, and easy synching between a desktop, laptop, smartphone, and tablet device.
 Group accounts are also available for research groups and teams with unlimited storage quotas.

 UTmail.
 UTmail provides UT Austin students, alumni, faculty, and staff with a University affiliated e-mail address in the @utexas.edu domain.
 Those who opt-in to the service can choose their e-mail address that can be used across their UTmail and Google Drive accounts.
 In addition, UTmail provides e-mail for life—students can keep their e-mail addresses after they leave the University.